 NSYNC, The Simpsons, chokers.
 Some things just seemed cool in the nineties.
 Now… not so much.
-And in terms of business management, we’ll add ERPs to that list.
+And in terms of business management, we’ll add the ERP to that list.

 Sure, the organisation you run or work for may have purchased an Electronic Resource Planning platform more recently – even this year – but little has changed since they were first implemented nearly three decades ago.
 Certainly not enough to make them a worthwhile aid in the decisions you make concerning every facet of your company, and often not enough to justify their cost.